vegaprotocol/specs/specs/0000-asset-framework.md

 ## Asset Delisting Process
 In order for the Vega network to hold value via asset bridges, assets must be added to Vega and that order must be propagated to the appropriate Vega bridge smart contract.
-To add a new asset to Vega, a market maker or other interested party will submit the (`TODO`) to the Vega API for a governance vote.
+To add a new asset to Vega, a market maker or other interested party will submit the proposal to the Vega API for a governance vote.

 ### Governance Vote
-[TODO FILL THIS IN]

-[LINK TO GOVERNANCE]
+Same process than for listing an asset here.

 ### Signature Aggregation
-[TODO]
+Same process than for listing an asset here.

 See: https://github.com/vegaprotocol/product/blob/master/specs/0030-multisig_control_spec.md